aaronayitey/Landing_page/README.md

 # Landing_page

+This repo contains my project for phase_1 web development training with **AMALITECH-GGMBH**.

-This is a project on e-learning website landing page with only html and css
+The project is an E-skilled landing page with *html* and *css* only.

+It is meant for an online educational institution.

+The *assets* and projects guidlines were provided explicitely by **AMALITECH-GGMBH**.

+## AUTHOR:

+AARON AYITEY